Big Picture Concepts Regarding Sound and Noise.

 Direct sound travels from its source in a straight line to the ear, and typically comprises less than 1% of the total sound in a room.
 Even in electronically amplified spaces with large speaker systems, the Direct Sound that reaches the ear is typically only a fraction of a percent.
 That means reflections (Indirect Sound) make up 99% of what is heard.

-There are two types of complimentary sound that together create the acoustic signature of a space.
+These two types of complimentary sound together create the acoustic signature of a space.

 Indirect Sound reaches the ear after reflecting off various interior surfaces and room boundaries.
 Since Indirect Sound accounts for more than 99% of the sound, its affect on listening is preeminent.
 Our surface treatment solutions redirect, diffuse and absorb reflections, allowing us to shape the acoustical environment to suit any need.